 10. Be kind to your gut.

-Snacking is important, and what we eat can either keep us going or slow us down.
+Snacking is important; food can either keep us going or slow us down.
 I’m not denying anyone the occasional Oreo, because heck, I need it some days.
-But for the rest of the time, let’s try opting for healthy snacks like fruits, nuts, veggies.
+But for the rest of the time, try opting for healthy snacks like fruits, nuts, veggies.

 *Tip:* Pack those snacks in advance too, so that they’re ready and available when you need them!